Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/navigating.rst

 Playhead
 --------

-The Play-head is the blue vertical line with the current frame number at the top.
+The playhead is the blue vertical line with the current frame number at the top.
 It can be set or moved to a new position by pressing or holding :kbd:`LMB` in scrubbing area at the top of the timeline.
-You can move play-head in increments by pressing Left or Right, or you can jump to the beginning or end frame by pressing Shift-Left or Shift-Right.
+You can move playhead in increments by pressing :kbd:`Left` or :kbd:`Right`, or you can jump to the beginning or end frame by pressing :kbd:`Shift-Left` or :kbd:`Shift-Right`.
 As you do, the image for that frame is displayed in the Preview region.

 When you drag the frame indicator with :kbd:`Shift-RMB` directly on a sequence strip, this will show the strip *solo*, (temporarily disregarding effects and other strips,